Skip to main content

 House Builder 2 Game Cover

-House Builder 2 is a single player casual role playing game.
+House Builder 2 is a single player casual role playing game with comedy and economy themes.
 It was developed by FreeMind S.A. and was released on October 22, 2025.
 It received neutral reviews from players.

 In House Builder 2 you build your dream constructions with friends or alone in a vibrant, low-poly open world!
 Buy materials for work, load it up, and drive to your next job in the ultimate co-op construction adventure!